ethack/tht/docs/content/filter/filter.md

 Q: Why use `filter` over tools like `awk`, `grep`, `jq`, [`zq`](https://github.com/brimdata/zed/blob/main/cmd/zed/README.md#zq), etc.?

 A: `filter` complements or enhances many of these tools.
-- For instance, using a regex search tool is nearly always faster than using `awk`, `zq`, or `jq` to perform equality testing.
+- For instance, using a regex search tool is nearly always faster than using `awk`, `zq`, or `jq` to match a line.
 - By assuming a specific use case (searching Zeek logs for things like IP addresses) `filter` can automate a bunch of boilerplate like escaping periods in regexes, passing through Zeek headers, and recursively searching compressed files of one log type.
 - `grep` on its own does not utilize parallel processing.
 This means either replacing it with an alternative or remembering the correct syntax to combine it with something like `parallel` or `xargs`.